White Christmas (film)

-White Christmas is a 1954 American musical dance film directed by Michael Curtiz and starring Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.
+White Christmas is a 1954 American musical film directed by Michael Curtiz and starring Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.
 Filmed in Technicolor, it features the songs of Irving Berlin, including a new version of the title song, "White Christmas", introduced by Crosby in the 1942 film Holiday Inn.

 Produced and distributed by Paramount Pictures, the film is notable for being the first to be released in VistaVision, a widescreen process developed by Paramount that entailed using twice the surface area of standard 35mm film; this large-area negative was also used to yield finer-grained standard-sized 35mm prints.

 Plot

-On Christmas Eve in Europe in 1944, at the height of World War II, former Broadway star Captain Bob Wallace and aspiring performer Private Phil Davis entertain the 151st division with a soldier's show.
-The men have just received word their beloved Major General Thomas F. Waverly has been relieved of his command.
-Waverly arrives and delivers an emotional farewell.
-The men send him off with a rousing chorus of "The Old Man".
-After Waverly departs, enemy bombers attack the area and everyone takes cover.
-Phil pulls Bob away from a collapsing wall and is wounded by debris.
-Bob asks how he can pay back Phil for saving his life, and Phil suggests they become a duo act.
-Bob is not fond of the idea, but feels obliged to agree.
+In Europe in 1944, at the height of World War II, Broadway star Captain Bob Wallace and aspiring performer Private Phil Davis entertain the 151st division with a Christmas Eve soldier's show.
+Major General Thomas F. Waverly, who has been reassigned, delivers an emotional farewell.
+Shortly after Waverly departs, enemy bombers attack.
+Phil is slightly wounded when he pulls Bob away from a collapsing wall.
+While recuperating in the camp infirmary, Phil suggests he and Bob form a double act; Bob dislikes the idea but feels obliged to try.

-After the war, the two make it big, first as performers, then as producers, launching a hit musical, Playing Around.
-They receive a letter supposedly from their old Mess Sergeant, Ben "Freckle Face" Haynes, asking them to view his sisters' act.
-They watch Betty and Judy sing at Novello's, a Florida nightclub.
-Phil, who likes to play matchmaker, notices Bob is interested in Betty.
-After the performance, the four meet, and Phil and Judy immediately hit it off.
-Betty and Bob, however, argue about Bob's cynicism, and the fact it was actually Judy who wrote the letter instead of Ben.

-Finding out from Judy that the girls' landlord is falsely suing them for a damaged rug, and has even gone so far as to call the police to get his money, Phil gives them tickets he and Bob had purchased to spend Christmas in New York City.
-Bob and Phil improvise a performance to buy the girls time, then flee to the train, where they now have to sit up in the Club Car, much to Bob's chagrin.